Every feature and functionality that we’ve ever cooked in our Slido kitchen has been carefully tested by our own team.

 Every Slido newbie goes through an intense onboarding that involves a series of training sessions.
 To make them more fun, and effective too, we do two things:

-First, at the end of each learning block, we check how well the newbies understood the presented content via quiz polls.
-We ask them to select one of the options and once they voted, we reveal the correct answer.
+First, at the end of each learning block, we run an interactive quiz to check how well the newbies understood the presented content.

 Here’s an example quiz poll: